Discrete Event Simulation with SimEvents

 You can gain insight into the behavior of your model by:

 SimEvents support of animation lets you examine the execution behavior of a SimEvents model.
-You can observe both entity movement and the production and use of events in event-based blocks.
+You can observe both entity movement and the production and use of events in either event-based blocks or your own MATLAB animations via custom observers.
 For event-based signals, animation illustrates the execution sequence of computation blocks in response to events.

 Most SimEvents blocks can output statistics that let you monitor aggregate measures, such as average service times, queue lengths, and server utilization.
 Custom scopes enable you to visualize these signals using familiar staircase and stem plots.